How to Get Twitter Followers using Basic Psychology

 They took the myth, the Legend, that is MJ23, Air Jordan, and reminded people he went to high school too.
 His fans who buy his shoes remembered those days when they too beat high school gym floors, dribbling a basketball, trying to Be Like Mike.

-This tweet is a perfect example of how you can get into the minds of your followers and make them feel something that directly relates to how they see themselves.
-Tweeting out photos from Michael’s latest exclusive golf game?
 It wouldn’t get followers to retweet the way this one was, and it wouldn’t have had that moment of connection that all of us sneaker lovers have to the time when we played at our local high school gym.
 Reinforce the commonalities that your Twitter account has with your followers and watch your engaged numbers grow as they think to themselves “Ya, I know that feeling too!”

 3: Everyone get on the bandwagon